asher90210/hello-world/readme.txt

-tOpen a text editor.
-Now write a couple of lines of text, perhaps say hello, and save the file as readme.txt in the 'hello-world' folder you created s

-Another line
+Next check the status of your repository to find out if there have been changes.
+Below in this terminal, you should still be within the 'hello-world' you created.
+See if there are changes listed: